dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 &nbsp;
 ![img enter source](/assets/images/kodi-dlg-add-file-source-enter-source.png)
-You could press the 'Browse' button to find a file source, but for us it is much easier to directly enter the url to the web directory.
+You could press the 'Browse' button to find a file source, but for our purpose it is much easier to directly enter the url to the web directory.
 So click on the input field that now shows '\<None>'.

 &nbsp;
 ![img enter source location](/assets/images/kodi-enter-file-source-location.png)